Can I do the Delta without a Celta qualification?

 When will I hear if I have passed?

 Results for all three modules are released normally on the second Friday in August for the June session and on the second Friday in February for the December session.
 Results for Module 1 are available to IH Bangkok online by the end of that day.
 At the moment, results for Module 2 and Module 3 are sent by mail to IH Bangkok on that Friday and arrive in the middle of the following week.
-However, it is the intention of Cambridge ESOL to make all results available online in the near future.
+However, it is the intention of Cambridge Assessment English to make all results available online in the near future.

 Why is there a separate fee for the Module 3 tutor support?